kizunasunhy/legislation_ner/README.md

 Install the [APEX](https://github.com/NVIDIA/apex) first and then turn on the "-fp16" option.
 ## Performance
 ### Criteria
-There are several stantard to evaluate the performance of a multi-class classification model like NER.
+There are several stantard to evaluate the performance of token classification tasks such as NER.
+For example entity level performance or token level performance.
+In this project, we mainly consider the entity level performance.

 First the simplest criteria is global accuracy.
 If we've got the confusion matrix,

 `global accuracy = confusion_matrix.trace()/confusion_matrix.sum()`